lisafast/lacnotredame/Content/about/2022BoardReport.md

 * Add a burlap how-to page on the site
 * Other?

-Moved by: Dave Hayward
+Moved by: Lisa Fast

-Seconded by: Lisa Fast
+Seconded by: Susan Bowen

 ## Move to adjourn

-Moved by XXX
+Moved by Lisa Fast

-Seconded by Bryan Watkinson
+Seconded by Don Herweyer